joaofmelo/joaofmelo.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!

-I am a theoretical physicist interested in Renormalisation and Quantum Field Theory.
+Hello!
+I am theoretical physicist with a love for teaching.
+My expertise is in renormalisation---the study of how physical theories are related at different length/energy scales.
+I am especially interested in examining the intersection between the quantum and the gravitational under the lenz of renormalisation.